Did Ernest Hemingway ever advise, write drunk, edit sober? Probably not, but it has become one of the most popular fixed expressions for new writers.

 The use of the word sober illustrates opposing states or the completely different state of mind you will need when you start to edit your first draft.

 It can be a painstaking process that requires immense concentration and effort.
-But you can make it a little easier for yourself by turning Grammarly back on.
-Take any help you can get.
+But you can make it a little easier by turning your grammar checker back on.

 Perhaps then, you do need to be as sober as a judge when editing.